The user wants to browse content by popularity in a visually appealing way.

 Tag clouds helps visualize semantic fields; how some categories have greater importance than others.

-It can also help give an impression of what content is to be found on a given site.
-Which categories of content is the site focused on?
+It can also help give an impression of what content is to be found on a site and which categories of content the site is focused on.

 I’d be interested in seeing some commentary about how people use this, how often they use it, what it does that other things don’t, and, particularly, how it justfies the relatively large amount of screen real estate it uses.